 |//: Average Growth Rates|

 Definition: apparent meat consumption is calculated on the basis of supply balance sheets by adding to the meat production the meat import and deducting the meat export.
 The data on the apparent meat consumption are aggregated on the basis of separate balances for meat of bovine animals, swine, poultry, sheep, goat, equidae, rabbits, game meat and edible offal.
+The data for the European Union take into account only the first 4 categories, which represent more than 90% of the total.
 They are expressed in carcase weight (weight of the meat and bones).
 The apparent meat consumption per inhabitant is the relationship between the apparent meat consumption and the number of inhabitants in a country.
 The indicator is expressed in grams per day per inhabitant.
 For information, the factors that are used to convert the carcase weight to the retail weight are 0.70 for beef, 0.78 for pork and 0.88 for sheep and poultry.
-The FPB calculates this indicator using data from Statbel for Belgium and from the OECD for the European Union.
+The FPB calculates this indicator using data from Statistics Belgium for Belgium and from the OECD for the European Union.

 Goal: the excess share of animal proteins in the food consumption must be reduced.